University of Oregon: Other areas and satellites

-In 2022, UO purchased the campus of the now closed Concordia University.
-In 2023, most of UO's academic programs located in Portland will be relocated to this campus.
+In 2022, UO purchased the campus of the now-closed Concordia University in Portland and converted it to the main campus of UO Portland.
+The university leases space in Old Town Portland in the White Stag Block as UO Portland Downtown, which was the main Portland campus until the Concordia campus purchase.

 Sustainability

 The undergraduate architecture program is consistently ranked among the highest in the country, and is currently ranked as the #1 public program for "Sustainable Design Practice and Principles" by DesignIntelligence magazine.

 The University of Oregon received a grade of "B+" from the Sustainable Endowments Institute on its last published College Sustainability Report Card in 2011.

 There has also been a push for sustainable buildings on campus with a development plan that requires any new building or renovation to incorporate sustainable design.
 The Lillis Business Complex was the catalyst for the policy.
 The building, completed in 2003 has earned a LEED Silver rating, the highest rating of any college business building in the United States.
 As of 2016, there were 15 different buildings on campus that have been awarded LEED Silver or above ratings.

-The Green Product Design Network was created by a group of leaders from the UO with expertise in green chemistry, product design, business, communications, and journalism.